 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market prices comprise three types of risk: interest rate risk, currency risk and other price risk such as equity price risk and commodity price risk.
-Financial instruments affected by market risk include accounts receivables and loans and borrowings.
+Financial instruments affected by market risk include trade receivables and borrowings.